proshian/neuroswipe/README.md

+The metrics below present word-level accuracy using greedy decoding and cross-entropy loss on the training set.
+These metrics are essential for understanding the variance and bias of the models when compared to the validation metrics discussed subsequently.

 Greedy decoding word level accuracy (train set) | CE loss (train set) :-------------------------:|:-------------------------:
 ![acc_greedy_TRAIN](https://github.com/user-attachments/assets/b7eda630-b007-442b-b34d-825bb0cd80c4)  |  ![celoss_TRAIN](https://github.com/user-attachments/assets/d801022d-a454-4916-8102-84ec0e228446)

+On the grahs below on the left, there is a graph showing word-level accuracy with greedy decoding.
+It can be observed that our method of SPE also leads here, and the results are similar to those obtained with beam search, just lower, which is expected for greedy decoding.

+The greedy decoding word-level accuracy is used as a very cheap proxy metric.
+It's cheapness comes from the fact that it is equal to a word-level accuracy during transformer training without any decoding algorithm applied at all.

 Greedy decoding word level accuracy (validation set) | CE loss (validation set) :-------------------------:|:-------------------------:
 ![acc_greedy_val](https://github.com/user-attachments/assets/30dee9b6-a55e-4760-a9fb-9c3ecab4fa79) | ![celoss_val](https://github.com/user-attachments/assets/0f161cdd-8dd9-44bc-b93f-ca6504ea7956)

+The metrics below demonstrate the token-level F-score and accuracy on the validation set.
+The ranking of models by quality level here matches the previous graphs.
+It is also worth noting that the increase in token-level accuracy suggests that with further training, we may achieve an even greater improvement in word-level accuracy.

 token level accuracy (validation set) | token level f1-score (validation set) :-------------------------:|:-------------------------: